icon_notification notification-animation 2

 Can an NRI maintain all three NRE, NRO, and FCNR (B) accounts simultaneously?

 Yes, an NRI can maintain all three types of accounts simultaneously.
-He/she can use a combination of these accounts to manage his/her finances, depending on your income sources and financial needs.
+He/she can use a combination of these accounts to manage his/her finances, depending on his/her income sources and financial needs.

-What can a joint holder, a PoA holder and a mandate holder do in an NRO account?
+What can a joint holder, a PoA holder and a mandate holder do while operating an NRO account?

 To know more about what a mandate holder can do, click here.